 My name is Karine Candice Köng.
 I'm French but my surname has norwegian origins.
 I'm married to a kiwi (not the fruit!) who is the love of my life and we have an amazing, funny, kind and beautiful kid called Mila Sienna

 I'm the co-Founder & Creative Director of BODIE and FOU, a Stylist and Blogger.

 WHAT'S YOUR SIGNATURE STYLE

-Effortless chic...French...inspiring and relaxing...
 I aim to create homes, interiors and workspaces with happy vibes.
-Places that make me good about myself, that inspire me and make me feel like I'm on holidays throughout the year.
+Places that make people feel good, that inspire them to be creative and make them feel like they are on holidays throughout the year.